pawelc/docs/toread_pgm.md

 On the Dirichlet prior and Bayesian regularization
-On Sensitivity of the MAP Bayesian Network Structure to the Equivalent Sample Size Parameter Learning the Bayesian Network Structure: Dirichlet Prior vs Data Bayesian Network Classifiers
-Supervised learning from incomplete data via an EM approach The EM Algorithm and Extensions
-A unified approach on fast training of feedforward and recurrent networks using EM algorithm A Monte Carlo implementation of the EM algorithm and the poor man’s data augmentation algorithms The EM algorithm for mixtures of factor analyzers
+On Sensitivity of the MAP Bayesian Network Structure to the Equivalent Sample Size Parameter Learning the Bayesian Network Structure: Dirichlet Prior vs Data Supervised learning from incomplete data via an EM approach A unified approach on fast training of feedforward and recurrent networks using EM algorithm A Monte Carlo implementation of the EM algorithm and the poor man’s data augmentation algorithms The EM algorithm for mixtures of factor analyzers